Learn about hip pain

 Expert treatment

 If your hip pain is caused by muscle or tendon damage or tendonitis (inflammation of a tendon), over-the-counter drugs from your pharmacist can help to reduce swelling and relieve your pain.
 Gentle exercise and stretching can also help to reduce pain and improve joint mobility.
-If your pain is severe or does not improve within seven days when treated with pain relievers you should see a doctor.
+If your pain is severe you should see a doctor.
 You should also visit your doctor if you have fallen, your pain is getting worse or if you are feeling feverish or unwell.

 Tips to relieve hip pain